jia1217/ParallelProgammingLabs/docs/Labs/Lab2.md

 <div align=center><img src="imgs/2_31.png" alt="drawing" width="600"/></div>

 * Back to *Diagram* window, add `axi uartlite` module.
+We want to send data to the uart_led module through its `rx` port.
+To do this, we will use the UART from Ps, which is connected to the ARM core by the AXI protocal.
+Then, we will connect the tx port of the UART to the uart_led module in PL.
 Double click this module, and config it as the following figure.
+In order to provent the `rx` port of `AXI Uartlite` from hanging, add `1` to the `rx` port (making it always IDLE).
+We don't need to consider other ports, like `interrupt` of `AXI Uartlite`, because this port is the output port.

 <div align=center><img src="imgs/2_28.png" alt="drawing" width="600"/></div>